 There was no association between other antiepileptic drugs dosage or duration of treatment and degree of cerebellar atrophy.
-We also found that older patients had cerebellar atrophy more frequently, indicating that age or duration of the seizure disorder may also be important in the determination of cerebellar degeneration in these patients.
+We also found that older patients had cerebellar atrophy more frequently.

 We conclude that although there is a possibility that repeated seizures contribute to cerebellar damage, long term exposure to phenytoin, particularly in high doses and toxic serum levels, cause cerebellar atrophy.

 Dilantin Case Study Reveals Dangers of Focal Cerebral Atrophy